cython/cython/Demos/Readme_demos.rst

 * Known failures

-  * benchmarks/chaos.py failing for both python2 and python3, excluded in setup.py
+  * benchmarks/chaos.py requires cython 0.24 or newer

   * embed and freeze work for python2, compile but fail for python3